Bayer-Group/mocka/README.md

 	log.Panic(err)
 }

-// providing the variadic argumnets will match exactly what was provided err = stub.WithArgs("A", "B", "C").Return(5) if err != nil {
+// providing the variadic arguments will match exactly what was provided err = stub.WithArgs("A", "B", "C").Return(5) if err != nil {
 	log.Panic(err)